Not even a week into Trump's presidency, it's crystal clear that US citizens are now dealing with a fascist regime.

 Reaction to the sudden violence was mixed.
 Many peace-loving liberals appeared to support it, while others were less aghast; more tut-tutting.
 Laughter was the predominant reaction.

 Spencer says he's not a Nazi, but he's involved in a movement that is anti-immigration, anti-feminism, actively employs white supremacist rhetoric, and he's also been filmed doing a Nazi salute.
+You decide.

 Is it, in the end, incumbent upon decent, liberal Americans to deal to Nazism whenever they encounter it?